datacamp/courses-intermediate-sql-queries/chapter1.md

 It's also good practice (but not necessary for the exercises in this course) to include a semicolon at the end of your query.
 This tells SQL where the end of your query is!

+The interface you see below might look a little different from what you are used to.
+But don't worry, you will get a hang of it.
+We are introducing a new exercise type that lets you easily learn a new concept through repetition.

+Are you ready to start practicing how to select a single column from a table?
+Remember, you can see the results of executing your query in the __query result__ tab to the right!

 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'films')